 If you're looking for social hostel vibes, check out Flotsam and Jetsam Hostel it's right on the beach.
 The San Juan surfing transient cottages are quite chilled and rustic, perfect for those wanting to avoid the party.

-Surf The Philippines – Surfing Baler, Aurora
+Surf The Apoc – Surfing Baler, Aurora

 You can't make a list of places to surf in the Philippines, without including the birthplace of surfing the Philippines, Baler.
 Baler is about 6 hours from Manila and is surrounded by gorgeous mountains and untouched nature.
 Have you ever seen the Vietnam war movie ‘Apocalypse Now’?
 Do you remember the surfing in the middle?
 That was filmed right here in Baler!
 Since this powerful war movie hit the screens, the local Filipinos have been surfing shredding the waves just like in the movie!
 Thus giving birth to surfing in the Philippines!